HTV04/funkin-rewritten/README.md

 *Friday Night Funkin' Rewritten* is a rewrite of [*Friday Night Funkin'*](https://ninja-muffin24.itch.io/funkin) using [LÖVE](https://love2d.org/) for Windows, macOS, and Linux!

 *Friday Night Funkin' Rewritten* features:
-* A rewritten engine focused on speed, performance, and playability
+* A rewritten engine focused on performance and playability
+* MUCH less memory usage than the original game
-* Better fullscreen support (proper Vsync, which means no screen tear)
+* Better fullscreen support
 * Controller support
 * And more to come!

-Check it out on GameBanana: https://gamebanana.com/mods/55620
+Check it out on GameBanana: https://gamebanana.com/mods/55620 Join the Discord server: https://discord.gg/tQGzN2Wu48

 # Controls
 If you are using a controller, a controller with an Xbox button layout is recommended.
 Controller buttons will be remappable in a future update.